 How Tax Credits Affect Unemployment Benefits

 Business owners can take advantage of a variety of payroll, leave and unemployment tax credits to reduce their expenses during the COVID-19 pandemic.
 This strategy may help you retain some employees, while those that were laid off can get their full unemployment benefits.

 - Self-isolating employees: Can receive up to 80 hours of paid sick leave.
 The full amount can be deducted from payroll tax.

-- Revenue loss: Employers can receive up to $5,000 per employee per quarter if the business experienced at least 50% decline in sales revenue compared to last year
+- Revenue loss: Employers can receive up to $5,000 per employee per quarter if the business experienced at least a 50% decline in sales revenue compared to last year

 - PPL loan: you can’t apply for these tax credits if you also have a PPL loan.

 Confused about your financial relief options during the COVID-19 pandemic?
 Xendoo can help.
-Give us a test drive with a one month free trial.
+Give us a test drive with a one-month free trial.